-90. Market operators and investment firms operating a trading venue shall make public current bid and offer prices and the depth of trading interest at those prices which are advertised through their systems for shares, depositary receipts, ETFs, certificates and other similar financial instruments traded on a trading venue.
+1. Market operators and investment firms operating a trading venue shall make public current bid and offer prices and the depth of trading interest at those prices which are advertised through their systems for shares, depositary receipts, ETFs, certificates and other similar financial instruments traded on a trading venue.
 That requirement shall also apply to actionable indication of interests.
 Market operators and investment firms operating a trading venue shall make that information available to the public on a continuous basis during normal trading hours.

-Article 8(1) of MiFIR - Pre-trade transparency obligations affecting bids and offers and AlOls for bonds, structured finance products and emission allowancesnon-equity instruments:
+Article 8(1) of MiFIR - Pre-trade transparency obligations affecting bids, offers and AIOIs for non-equity instruments:

-When applying a central limit order book or a periodic auction trading system, market operators and investment firms operating a trading venue shall make public current bid and offer prices and the depth of trading interests at those prices which are advertised through their systems in respect of bonds, structured finance products and emission allowances.
-Those market operators and investment firms shall make that information available to the public on a continuous basis during normal trading hours.
-Market operators and investment firms operating a trading venue shall make public current bid and offer prices and the depth of trading interest at those prices which are advertised through their systems for bonds, and structured finance products, emission allowances, derivatives traded on a trading venue and package orders.
+1. Market operators and investment firms operating a trading venue shall make public current bid and offer prices and the depth of trading interest at those prices which are advertised through their systems for bonds, and structured finance products, emission allowances, derivatives traded on a trading venue and package orders.
 That requirement shall also apply to actionable indication of interests.
 Market operators and investment firms operating a trading venue shall make that information available to the public on a continuous basis during normal trading hours.
 That publication obligation does not apply to those derivative transactions. [...]